shaficse/Search-Engine/README.md

 Future research directions may include enhancing custom-trained models by:
    - Expanding the training corpus to expose the model to a more varied text.

-   - Optimizing model architectures/ tuning the parameters to improve their learning capacity.
-Refining training processes to ensure more effective learning.

 The details of the Comparision and Analysis are experiemented on this notebook `Task-2-Model-Comparison-Analysis.ipynb`.

 ## Task-3 Search Engine - Web Application Development